wikimedia/eslint-config-wikimedia/readme.md

 If you want to only allow ES6 code and browser native functions, you can use `wikimedia/client/es6` instead.

 #### jQuery
-This config adds the jQuery `$` global, and additional rules preventing the use of jQuery features which are deprecated, have performance issues, or have simple ES2016 alternatives.
+This config adds the jQuery `$` global, and additional rules preventing the use of jQuery features which are deprecated, have performance issues, or have simple modern ES alternatives.
 `.eslintrc.json`:
 ```json
 {